saasmanual/website/src/content/moving-to-aws/index.md

 ## Local development

 I am developing SaaS Manual on my laptop.
 This means that I can have a fast iteration cycle between making changes and verifying that those changes are working correctly.
-As we are increasingly moving into the cloud you can also setup your entire development environment in the cloud.
+As we are increasingly moving into the cloud you can also set up your entire development environment in the cloud.
 If you are curious about that, I can recommend checking out some of the cloud environments, like [Cloud9](https://c9.io).
 For my requirements, my laptop works really well.

 ![/assets/img/posts/moving-to-aws/local-dev.png](/assets/img/posts/moving-to-aws/local-dev.png)

-Usually, I setup one directory for all repositories related to one project.
-In my case the directory is `~/dev/saasmanual`.
+Usually, I set up one directory for all repositories related to one project.
+In my case, the directory is `~/dev/saasmanual`.

 ![/assets/img/posts/moving-to-aws/local-setup.png](/assets/img/posts/moving-to-aws/local-setup.png)